James Owen (American politician)

 Owen was a member of the North Carolina House of Commons from 1808 to 1811 and a Democratic-Republican party U.S. congressman from North Carolina's 5th congressional district from 1817 to 1819.
 He died in 1865 and was interred at Oakdale Cemetery, Wilmington.
 He was a devoted Presbyterian and was a member of the First Presbyterian Church of Fayetteville, North Carolina, and an officer in the Fayetteville chapter of the American Bible Society.

 James Owen succeeded Edward B. Dudley as president of the Wilmington & Raleigh Railroad (later renamed the Wilmington & Weldon Railroad in 1855).
 Under his leadership, he played a key role in developing a rail rode via Weldon that connected Wilmington with major northern markets.
 Upon its completion in 1840, the 161.5 mile line became the longest railroad in the world at that time, significantly impacting regional transportation and commerce in antebellum North Carolina.

-Moreover, Owen’s relationship with Omar ibn Said, an educated Muslim scholar whom Owen enslaved, demonstrated an unexpected cultural complexity.
-Capable of writing in Arabic, Said lived in Owen’s household and received both an English translation of the Quran and an Arabic Bible; reflecting his owner's unusual accommodation of Said’s faith and learning.
+Moreover, Owen's relationship with Omar ibn Said, an educated Muslim scholar whom Owen enslaved, demonstrated an unexpected cultural complexity.
+Capable of writing in Arabic, Ibn Said lived in Owen's household and received both an English translation of the Quran and an Arabic Bible; reflecting his owner's unusual accommodation of Ibn Said's faith and learning.